Introduction: Bureau of Indian Standards

 Notwithstanding the provisions of Appendix III to Schedule 1 of the ITC (HS) Classifications of export and import products, the importation of cylinders and the importation of valves shall be exempted from the conditions set out.

 People have a hard time following the procedures and guidelines for the BIS certification.
 Oftentimes, they don’t know whether they need BIS Certificate or not.
-BIS certificate for mandatory products is a big deal and one doesn’t want to compromise not having BIS certificate when it is necessary.
-For all this purpose, whether one need or not and if needed, how to further pursue in obtaining the certificate, BIS Consulting comes in handy.
-Consulting about the functions and guidelines and procedures of Bureau of Indian Standards.
-BIS Consultant is the need of the hour for the companies engaged in manufacturing products and finding their way up in the market.
-BIS is India is the body responsible for the product certification.
+BIS certificate for mandatory products is a big deal and one doesn’t want to compromise not having a BIS certificate when it is necessary.
+For all this purpose, whether one needs it or not, and if needed, how to further pursue obtaining the certificate, BIS Consulting comes in handy.
+Consulting about the functions and guidelines and procedures of the Bureau of Indian Standards.
+BIS Consultant is the need of the hour for companies engaged in manufacturing products and finding their way up in the market.
+BIS in India is the body responsible for product certification.

 Procedure for BIS